 Students selected for this program of study will be admitted according to the "Undergraduate Admissions" categories, criteria, and processes established by UNBC and specified in the early sections of this Undergraduate Calendar.
-In addition to the specified entrance requirements, applicants are encouraged to identify their fluency in Gitksanimax and their knowledge of Gitksan culture and history.
+In addition to the specified entrance requirements, applicants are encouraged to identify their fluency in the specific language (Gitksanimx or Nisga'a language) and their knowledge of Gitksan culture and history or Nisga'a culture and history.
 Advanced placement in language courses may be considered for speakers who are able to demonstrate their fluency in the language.